ionic-team/ionic-site/docs/v2/resources/index.md

       <ul>
         <li>
           <a target="_blank" href="http://blog.ionic.io/ionic-native-accessing-ios-photos-and-android-gallery-part-2/" class="title">Accessing Photos</a>
-          <p>Select multiple images from your photos on iOS and Android</p>
+          <p>Select multiple images from your photos on iOS and Android.</p>
         </li>
         <li>
           <a target="_blank" href="http://blog.ionic.io/ionic-native-accessing-ios-photos-and-android-gallery-part-i/" class="title">Using the Camera</a>
-          <p>Take and access photos on iOS and Android</p>
+          <p>Take and access photos on iOS and Android.</p>
         </li>
         <li>
           <a target="_blank" href="http://blog.ionic.io/ionic-native-enabling-login-with-touch-id-for-ios/" class="title">Using TouchID</a>
-          <p>Secure logins and improve user experience with the TouchID plugin</p>
+          <p>Secure logins and improve user experience with the TouchID plugin.</p>
         </li>
         <li>
           <a target="_blank" href="http://blog.ionic.io/ionic-native-working-with-the-device-motion-plugin/" class="title">Using the Device Motion Plugin</a>
-          <p>Respond to accelerometer changes with Device Motion</p>
+          <p>Respond to accelerometer changes with Device Motion.</p>
         </li>
         <li>
-          <a target="_blank" href="http://blog.ionic.io/ionic-native-native-powers-for-your-app/" class="title">Ionic Native: Super Powers for your App</a>
+          <a target="_blank" href="http://blog.ionic.io/ionic-native-native-powers-for-your-app/" class="title">Ionic Native: Superpowers for your App</a>
-          <p>Learn all about Ionic Native and how to access powerful native features in your apps</p>
+          <p>Learn all about Ionic Native and how to access powerful native features in your apps.</p>
         </li>
       </ul>
   </section>